ARCHIVE

 Abstract

-Variable valve trains offer new possibilities for improving the performance of off-highway engines.
-Over recent years, MTU Friedrichshafen GmbH has successfully tested ABB Turbo Systems’ fully variable valve train technology VCM® (Valve Control Management) on its Series 4000 engines.
-A VCM® actuator for the intake valves was developed and tested for the purpose.
-This paper outlines the VCM® design process and, for the first time, presents detailed results of engine performance and durability tests conducted on stationary gas engines.
+Variable valve train technology offers new possibilities for improving the performance data of off-highway engines.
+In recent years, MTU Friedrichshafen GmbH has applied and successfully tested the fully variable valve train technology VCM® (Valve Control Management) from ABB Turbo Systems on Series 4000 engines.

 Tobias Ehrler*, Manuel Cech, Titus Tschalamoff, Martin Wild